-Labor Provisions in TPA and the CAFTA-DR. The Labor Chapter in the CAFTA-DR defines certain labor standards for all member countries and the dispute settlement mechanism for arbitrating formal complaints against noncompliance.
-It closely follows language set out in Trade Promotion Authority (TPA) legislation on the principal negotiating objectives of the United States with respect to labor.64 The USTR makes note of this fact and further argues that the chapter goes beyond earlier FTAs through a Labor Cooperation and Capacity Building Mechanism that will support a mutual approach to improve working conditions in CAFTA-DR countries by: 1) ensuring effective enforcement of existing labor laws; 2) working with the ILO to improve workers rights.
+Labor Provisions in TPA and the CAFTA-DR

+The Labor Chapter in the CAFTA-DR defines certain labor standards for all member countries and the dispute settlement mechanism for arbitrating formal complaints against noncompliance.
+It closely follows language set out in Trade Promotion Authority (TPA) legislation on the principal negotiating objectives of the United States with respect to labor.
+The USTR made note of this fact and further argued that the chapter goes beyond earlier FTAs through a Labor Cooperation and Capacity Building Mechanism that will support a mutual approach to improve working conditions in CAFTA-DR countries by: (1) ensuring effective enforcement of existing labor laws; (2) working with the ILO to improve existing labor laws and enforcement; and (3) building local capacity to improve workers rights.

-Critics argued, however, that the CAFTA-DR labor provisions are too weak because they give different weight to the following three provisions: 1) the effective enforcement of domestic labor laws; 2) the reaffirmation of commitments to ILO basic principles; and 3) "non-derogation" from domestic standards (not weakening or reducing protections to encourage trade and investment).65 The first provision, failure to enforce domestic labor laws, can be formally challenged in the dispute resolution process as defined in the CAFTA-DR. Dispute resolution is not available for the other two provisions, although they are supported in principle (Articles 16.2 and 16.6).
+Critics charged, however, that the CAFTA-DR labor provisions were too weak because they give different weight to the following three provisions: (1) the effective enforcement of domestic labor laws; (2) the reaffirmation of commitments to ILO basic principles; and (3) "non-derogation" from domestic standards (not weakening or reducing protections to encourage trade and investment).
+The first provision, failure to enforce domestic labor laws, can be formally challenged in the dispute resolution process as defined in the CAFTA-DR. Dispute resolution is not available for the other two provisions, although they are supported in principle (Articles 16.2 and 16.6).

-There was also concern that the dispute settlement provisions for labor cases operate differently than for commercial ones.
+There was also concern over the differences between labor and other dispute settlement provisions.
 If a commercial dispute remains unsettled, the country faces the possibility of a suspension of benefits "of equivalent effect" (Article 20.16), resulting in the raising of tariffs, or payment of a monetary assessment (fine) equal to 50% of what a dispute panel determines is "of equivalent effect."
 This article does not apply to the disputable labor provision.
-The difference
+The difference is that the option for failing to resolve a labor dispute is a monetary assessment paid by the country, which is capped at \$15 million per year, per violation, with recourse to an equivalent dollar value of suspended benefits (higher tariffs) if the fine is not paid.
+The fine is paid into a fund operated by the country in question and is to be expended for "appropriate labor initiatives."